Purdue-CS193/homework-0-shkim1106/index.md

+# SuHyuk's First CS193 Homework
+## The thing I love in CS193
+- fun jokes
+- ad of club callout
+- best teachers for beginer

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.